redien/reuse-lang/README.md

 Reuse exists to create a universal standard library.
 It is a general-purpose programming language designed to compile to other programming languages.
 This dramatically increases the number of platforms and languages that libraries written in Reuse support.

-The language is strongly typed with a complete and sound type system and decidable type inference.
-The language does not support side-effects by design and all data is immutable.
+The language is statically typed, does not support side-effects by design and all data is immutable.
 Any input/output or other kinds of side-effects can be performed by the host language.

 ## Table of Contents